silentrobi/string-boot-cheatsheet/README.md

 # string-boot-cheatsheet

 ## Database Migration
 Springboot can work with **Hibernate**(ORM library) to create database tables from `JPA Entity` classes.
 However, it doesn't have database migration management.
-As It doesn't generate migration script, to track db changes is impossible.
+As it doesn't generate migration script, tracking db changes is impossible.
 So, alternatives of this library are **Liquibase** , **Flyway**.

 ## Liquibase
 Steps: